szubaviciute/Bike-Sales/README.md

 ### Overview

 This data analysis project aims to provide insights into the bike sales.
-By analyzing various aspects of the bike sales I aimed to identify trends and gain a deeper understanding of the sales and what factors affect making purchase
+By analyzing various aspects of the bike sales I aimed to identify trends and gain a deeper understanding of the sales and what factors might affect making a purchase

 <img width="537" alt="Bikes" src="https://github.com/szubaviciute/Bike-Sales/assets/159541216/3007cd2d-49c2-48a3-94df-14efbad4d5d9">